airbnb/streamalert/docs/source/app-configuration.rst

 -------------------------  -----------
 ``--type``                 Type of app integration function being configured.
 Current choices are: `duo_auth`, `duo_admin` ``--cluster``              Applicable cluster this function should be configured against.
-``--name``                 Unique name to be assigned to this app integration function.
+``--name``                 Unique name to be assigned to the App.
 This is useful when configuring multiple accounts per service.
 ``--interval``             The interval, defined using a 'rate' expression, at which this app integration function should execute.
 See AWS Schedule `Rate Expressions <http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#RateExpressions>`_.
 ``--timeout``              The AWS Lambda function timeout value, in seconds.
 This should be an integer between 10 and 300.
 ``--memory``               The AWS Lambda function max memory value, in megabytes.
 This should be an integer between 128 and 1536.